awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshoot-connect-windows-instance.md

 + Verify that you are connecting to the correct Remote Desktop Protocol port, which by default is 3389 \(use [AWSSupport\-TroubleshootRDP](#AWSSupport-TroubleshootRDP) to [read the current RDP port](#check-rdp) and [change it back to 3389](#restore-3389)\)\.
 +  Verify that Remote Desktop connections are allowed on your instance \(use [AWSSupport\-TroubleshootRDP](#AWSSupport-TroubleshootRDP) to [enable Remote Desktop connections](#allow-rdp)\)\.
 + Verify that the password has not expired\.
 If the password has expired, you can reset it\.
 For more information, see [Reset a lost or expired Windows administrator password](ResettingAdminPassword.md)\.
-+ If you attempt to connect using a user account that you created on the instance and receive the error `The user cannot connect to the server due to insufficient access privileges`, verify that you granted the user the right to log on locally\.
-For more information, see [Grant a Member the Right to Log On Locally](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/ee957044(v%3dws.10))\.
++ If you attempt to connect using a user that you created on the instance and receive the error `The user cannot connect to the server due to insufficient access privileges`, verify that you granted the user the right to log on locally\.
+For more information, see [Grant a Member the Right to Logon Locally](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/ee957044(v%3dws.10))\.
 + If you attempt more than the maximum allowed concurrent RDP sessions, your session is terminated with the message `Your Remote Desktop Services session has ended.
 Another user connected to the remote computer, so your connection was lost.` By default, you are allowed two concurrent RDP sessions to your instance\.

 ## Error using the macOS RDP client<a name="troubleshoot-instance-connect-mac-rdp"></a>